 You don’t want to plug in your laptop to a power source all the time.
 Don’t you?
 So, Go for laptops that offer to claim better battery life.
 Unfortunately, there aren’t many super efficient laptops under Rs.30,000 offering a long-lasting battery.
 But still, if someone claims to give 7 hours battery life on a laptop, it is likely that the machine will last for at least 4 hours, which is better than the laptops claiming to give 4 or 5 hours of battery life.
 The Lenovo Ideapad 320E 80XH01GKIN is a great laptop as far as battery backup is concerned.

-One last thing:
+One last thing

+When it comes to buying a laptop, don’t go by the specifications listed on the site or what the sales boy tells you when you walk into a store.
+Go by what you see and what you have researched.
+The components like screen, keyboard, touchpad, audio output and the laptop body that you can see are much more important.
+The internal hardware is more or less the same on every laptop in a particular price bracket.
 Don’t get fooled by what the seller says.
 For this, you can use reviews from YouTubers, user opinion from e-commerce sites and the official site of the manufacturer.
 There are some dedicated forums for laptops as well.
 What we at DopeMobiles have done is to do all those steps for you so that you can buy our best picks without breaking a sweat and without getting fooled.
 So be proactive, take matters into your hands and make the right decision.
 Good Luck!